epfldata/sc-public/list-dsl/README.md

 res0: list.shallow.List[Double] = List(2.0, 3.0, 4.0)
 ```

-One can also create an application using it, by adding a file with content similar to:
+One can also create a Scala application that uses it, by creating a file containing:

 ```scala
 package list.shallow